 This protein powder works well for helping with weight control and improving muscle protein synthesis in older adults.
 Besides its high-quality protein content, this supplement also contains 5.5 grams of BCAAs per serving.

 Understandably, most people wanting to increase their daily protein intake don’t want to chug down a beverage that tastes bad.
 With Optimum’s Gold Standard Whey, you’ll have a lot of flavor options.
+This product’s incredible flavor range and excellent nutrition profile make this one of the best protein powder for seniors.

 Here’s a list of some of Optimum Nutrition’s protein powder flavors: